meltingscales/chem-124/labs/1/report.md

 1. Fill and measure a graduated cylinder with isopropanol or other light fluid.

-2. Add your unknown solid to the graduated cylinder and measure the volume.
+2. Add the unknown solid to the graduated cylinder and measure the volume.

-3. Subtracting the volumes will give you your solid's volume.
+3. Subtracting the volumes will yield the solid's volume.

 #### Data